FRP Composite Material

 Fiber Reinforced Polymer (FRP) composites are revolutionizing our society and impacting our daily lives by giving us products to use that are lighter, more durable and have infinite design flexibility.
-But what exactly are they?
+But what exactly is FRP material?

 Composites are created by combining two or more materials to produce a new FRP material that retains important properties from the original components.
 These unique combinations deliver significant advantages over traditional materials in structural applications.

 FRP Composites consist of a polymer matrix material that is reinforced with fibers.
 The reinforcing fibers provide the primary structural performance of the material, with the polymer transferring the load from fiber-to-fiber and protecting the fibers from the operating environment (water, heat, cold, chemicals, UV and insects.)
 Reinforcement may be continuous fibers, discontinuous fibers or particles.

 For manufacturers, composites offer a flexible solution with the advantage of being able to select just the right combination of fiber reinforcement and polymer material to meet the application requirements.

 At DICA, our FiberMax Crane Pads and FiberMax composite stabilizer pads are manufactured using FRP Composites.
 These products utilize continuous fiber reinforcements (see graphic above) for maximum structural properties and polymers such as polyester, vinyl ester and epoxy.

 The Advantages of Composites